muhib116/calendar-project/task.md

 ----------------------------
-select type on page create.
+✅select type on page create.

-show talent on frontend after approve.
+✅show talent on frontend after approve.

-payment select occasion without
+✅payment select occasion without

-category which has talent
+✅category which has talent

 on left sidebar..
 	sub category will dropdown under category

-payment->card number will change on input
+✅payment->card number will change on input

-page type will unique
+✅page type will unique
 page type default value